 - The fourth largest of the Hawaiian Islands.

-- The Waialua River is one of five navigable river in Hawaii.
+- The Wailua River is the only navigable river in the entire state of Hawaii.
 It drains off Waialeale mountain, which averages 488 inches of rain per year, and is considered the wettest spot on earth.

 Island of Oahu

 - Honolulu is the largest city in the world – at least it has the longest borders.
 According to the state constitution, any island (or islet) not named as belonging to a county belongs to Honolulu.
 This makes all islands within the Hawaiian Archipelago that stretch to Midway Island (1,500 miles northwest of Hawaii) part of Honolulu.
 Honolulu is about 1,500 miles long, or more distance than halfway across the 48 contiguous states.

 - Wai Golf Course is Hawaii’s first municipal course.

 - Honolulu is the nation’s 11th largest metropolitan area.

 - More than 100 world-renowned beaches ring Honolulu.

 - Iolani Palace is the only royal palace in the United States.

 - The world’s largest wind generator is on the island of Oahu.
 The windmill has two blades 400 feet long on the top of a tower twenty stories high.